Do you know something better than exploring a country during a road trip?

 Seiser Alm, also known as Alpe di Suisi, is the biggest and highest mountain meadow in Europe.
 In summer it is a beautiful area to enjoy numerous walks through this wavy landscape surrounded by various mountain peaks.
 In winter it is the ideal place for a winter sport vacation.

 The Seceda is a 2519 meters high mountain in Val Gardena, in the middle of the dolomites.
-Besides the breathtaking view of peaks and valleys, Seceda is a true paradise for hikers, mountain bikers and climbers.
+Besides the breathtaking view of peaks and valleys, Seceda is a true paradise for outdoor enthusiast like hikers, mountain bikers and climbers.

 Partnachklamm is a deep gorge in Garmisch-Partenkirchen in the South of Germany.
 The gorge is 702 meters long, with limestone walls that reach 80 meters high and acts as a natural conduit for the Partnach River.
 When you enter the Partnach Gorge you’ll be amazed by the massive rock faces and the rushing water through the gorge beneath and next to you.